OPCFoundation/UA-CloudViewer/README.md

 ### Uploading Nodeset Files to the UA Cloud Library

 On the UA Cloud Library tab, fill in your username and password you used when registering with the UA Cloud Library as well as metadata describing your nodeset file.

+Pro Tip: If you get an error saying that a dependent nodeset file can't be found, but the name of the dependent nodeset file is almost the same as the name of the nodeset file you are trying to load, simply change the nodeset filename to the name it is looking for.
+Sometimes the nodeset filename and the namespace name don't match exactly and the tool needs a little help to match them!